 The other piece is dry enough to offer the opportunity for foot access to the Merrimack River.
 Greenbelt plans to create a new footpath leading south from River Road, and to seek permitting for a modest parking area and potential car-top boat launch on the Merrimack River.

 Greenbelt’s management of this land will create a new public open space, free for all to enjoy.

 With support from the Open Space Committee, West Newbury residents voted in 2019 to approve $75,000 in Community Preservation Act (CPA) funds for the purchase of a Conservation Restriction on the River Road property.

 The remaining $140,000 needed to purchase and conserve the land was fundraised privately by Greenbelt.
-Greenbelt is grateful to more than 100 individual donors, the residents of West Newbury, and the Fields Pond Foundation for their generous support that made this conservation project a success.
-More than half of the gifts for this project were from West Newbury residents.
+Greenbelt is grateful to many individual donors, the residents of West Newbury, and the Fields Pond Foundation for their generous support that made this conservation project a success.
+More than half of the gifts received for this project were from West Newbury residents.

 "River Road with 31 acres of woodlands with river access adds to West Newbury's large and expanding portfolio of conserved acreage crisscrossed by 30 miles of trails," said West Newbury resident and Open Space Committee chairman John Dodge.
 "This community is committed to maintaining its rural character and heritage.
 What's more, this is 31 acres of wildlife habitat that will not disappear.
 Deepest thanks to all who contributed their time, energy and money to preserve the River Road parcel."